Henricus Foundation

 Master Plan

-In 2011, the Henricus Foundation made the decision to contract with Timmons Group to conduct a comprehensive master plan for the Historical Park.
+In 2011, The Henricus Foundation made the decision to contract with Timmons Group to conduct a comprehensive master plan for the Historical Park.
 Throughout the initial planning process, landscape architects, horticulturists, transportation, environmental, and storm water engineers from Timmons Group studied the operations and existing conditions of the site.
 The consultants regularly interviewed staff, assessed needs, and began to develop concept plans for the growth of Henricus Historical Park and the Dutch Gap Conservation Area.
 The ultimate master plan is a result of nearly a year of planning and design, meetings, coordination and engagement.

 If you are interested in learning more read the Master Plan created for Henricus.